appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ### Automatic update

-To update Appsmith automatically, you need to turn on the automatic updates.
-Follow the below steps:
+Follow the below steps to turn on the auto updates:

 1. Go to the root directory of the Appsmith installation and run: